Artemisia afra Jacq. ex Willd.

-Artemisia afra flowers in late summer, from March to May.
-The individual creamy yellow flowers are small (3-4 mm in diameter), nodding and crowded at the tips of the branches.
+Artemisia afra flowers in late summer and autumn, from March to May.
+The individual creamy yellow flower heads are small (3-4 mm in diameter), nodding and crowded at the tips of the branches.

 Artemisia afra is not threatened, and is assessed as Least Concern (LC) on the Red List of South African plants.

 Distribution and habitat

 Artemisia afra is a common species in South Africa with a wide distribution from the Cederberg Mountains in the Cape, northwards to tropical East Africa and stretching as far north as Ethiopia.
 In the wild it grows at altitudes between 20-2 440 m on damp slopes, along streamsides and forest margins.
 A. afra is the only indigenous species in this genus.
 A. vulgaris is naturalized in the Eastern Cape.
 It is an annual, indigenous to Europe, Iran, Siberia and North Africa, is commonly known as mugwort, and is described by Huxley et al. (1992) as 'a condiment with supposed magical properties'.